-The Benefits of Exercise for the Elder Adult
+The Benefits of Exercise for Seniors

-As you think about bringing exercise into your life, you can start by understanding the benefits exercise can provide.
-The Centers for Disease Control (CDC) report that both women and men receive great benefits from exercise and regular physical activity.
+As you think about bringing exercise into your life, you can start by understanding the benefits of exercise for seniors can provide.
+The Centers for Disease Control (CDC) report that both women and men receive great benefits from exercise for seniors and regular physical activity.
 Stamina and strength naturally decrease in most people as a function of age, but according to the CDC, most of the decrease comes from inactivity.
 33% of men and 50% of women aged 75 or older, for example, engage in no physical activity at all.
 What’s more, the World Health Organization has identified physical inactivity as the number four cause of death in the world.
 And while leisure time for most seniors is increasing, there are more options to spend this leisure time in less active ways.

-For this reason, achieving the benefits of exercise doesn’t require marathon-level training.
+For this reason, achieving the benefits of exercise for seniors doesn’t require marathon-level training.
 A senior’s physical activity doesn’t have to be strenuous in order to bring great results – as long as it is done on a daily basis, in fact, it can be fairly moderate.
 What’s more, if you’re not interested in jogging, then you may be glad to hear that muscle strengthening activities are considered just as important as cardiovascular activities.
 Muscular strength helps to maintain balance in the body, reducing stress hormones and body fat mass, both of which help to foster cardiovascular health.
 Stronger muscles also reduce falling risks and keep seniors more independent on a day-to-day basis.

 Here are some additional benefits of a consistent physical fitness routine:

 - Increased strength – Exercise improves muscular strength and the nerves that are used to lift heavy objects.
 This does not necessarily mean that a person will get bigger; muscles can become stronger without increasing noticeably in size.